Please Note: Policies are reviewed often and are subject to change.

-A senior may participate in commencement exercises prior to the completion of all degree requirements if the student has achieved the following:
+A senior may participate in commencement exercises before the completion of all degree requirements if the student has achieved the following:

 - A cumulative 2.0 grade-point average on all work attempted at UA Little Rock.

-- A cumulative 2.0 Grade point in the academic major and in the academic minor.
+- A cumulative 2.0 Grade point in the academic major and the academic minor.

 - No more than nine hours remaining to complete degree requirements.